Chris Glorioso is a 7-time Emmy Award-winning reporter and a member of the NBC 4 New York I-Team investigative unit.

 Glorioso specializes in exposing government waste and corporate greed.

 In 2014, his revealing report, “Disappearing Debt” won the New York Regional Emmy for a Single Investigative Story.
 The investigation exposed how the New Jersey Treasury Department erased tens of millions of dollars in fines and penalties owed by companies that appear perfectly capable of paying up.

 The previous year, Glorioso won an Edward R. Murrow award for his series “Prescription for Addiction.”
 The compilation of stories showed how tax-funded Medicaid payments keep federal money flowing into alleged pill mills.

 Glorioso, as part of NBC 4 New York’s continuing team-coverage of Hurricane Sandy, is the recipient of a 2014 National Emmy and Edward R. Murrow award.

-Chris began his journalism career in radio as a reporter and anchor for WSYR-AM in Syracuse, NY.
-He transitioned to television with stints as weekend anchor and reporter in Burlington, VT and Pittsburgh, PA.
+Glorioso began his career as a radio reporter for WSYR-AM in Syracuse, NY.
+From there he took positions as weekend television anchor and reporter in Burlington, VT and Pittsburgh, PA.

-Glorioso is a graduate of Syracuse University's Newhouse School of Public Communications.
-He also studied political philosophy at Great Britain’s Oxford University.
+Glorioso holds a Master of Public Administration degree from New York University with a specialization in finance.
+He is also a graduate of Syracuse University's Newhouse School of Public Communications.
+In addition to an undergraduate degree in political science and broadcast journalism, he studied political philosophy at Great Britain’s Oxford University.